-Marizpan can also be rolled out and used to cover cakes, similar to fondant.
+Marizpan also can be rolled out and used to cover cakes, similar to fondant.
 Fondant is typically sturdier, and is a better choice if you have delicate cakes, tricky shapes, or need more long-term staying power.
 But many people prefer the almond flavor of marzipan over fondant.
 If you're going to use your marzipan for rolling, try this recipe for rolled marzipan.

 - 2 cups sugar